bangconghuynh/qsym2/docs/docs/user-guide/symmetry-group-detection.md

     12. :fontawesome-solid-users: This boolean indicates if time reversal is to be taken into account.
     13. :fontawesome-solid-users: This list gives the components of an optional fictitious uniform external magnetic field.
 This field is not present in the system but is added here only for symmetry analysis.</br></br> :material-cog-sync-outline: Default: `None`.
     14. :fontawesome-solid-users: This list gives the components of an optional fictitious uniform external electric field.
 This field is not present in the system but is added here only for symmetry analysis.</br></br> :material-cog-sync-outline: Default: `None`.
-    15. :fontawesome-solid-users: This boolean indicates if a summary of the located symmetry elements is to be written to the output file. </br></br> :material-cog-sync-outline: Default: `true`.
+    15. :fontawesome-solid-users: This boolean indicates if a summary of the located symmetry elements is to be written to the output file. </br></br> :material-cog-sync-outline: Default: `True`.
     16. :fontawesome-solid-laptop-code: :fontawesome-solid-users: The [`detect_symmetry_group`](https://qsym2.dev/api/qsym2/bindings/python/symmetry_group_detection/fn.detect_symmetry_group.html) function returns a tuple of two objects:
         - `unisym`: a [`PySymmetry`](https://qsym2.dev/api/qsym2/bindings/python/symmetry_group_detection/struct.PySymmetry.html) object containing the unitary symmetry elements, and
         - `magsym`: an optional [`PySymmetry`](https://qsym2.dev/api/qsym2/bindings/python/symmetry_group_detection/struct.PySymmetry.html) object containing the magnetic symmetry elements, if requested by the `time_reversal` parameter.